 A computer's hardware does have to support Wake-on-LAN with a compatible BIOS and network interface card, so not every computer is automatically able to use Wake-on-LAN.

-We would recommend for you check if the model of your network card accepts standard magic packets.
+We would recommend that you check if the model of your network card accepts standard magic packets.

 - WOL uses port 12287.
 (UDP).
 In case this port is not available, we do not try other ports